Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 * Configured and deployed a real-time SageMaker endpoint using the SDK
 * Successfully tested end-to-end inference using the SageMaker runtime client

-**Note:** The full deployment pipeline was implemented and validated; the endpoint was not kept live due to cost constraints.
+**Note:** Designed and validated a scalable deployment pipeline using AWS SageMaker; endpoint tested but not kept live due to cost constraints

 ---